-Dr. Sahinoglu is a Fellow of the Society of Design and Process Science (SDFS), a Member of ACM, AFCEA, and ASA and an Elected Member of ISL He is accredited for the "Compound Poisson Software Reliability Model" to account for the multiple (clumped) failures in predicting the total number of failures at the end of a mission time, and the "MESAT: Compound Poisson Stopping Rule Algorithm" in cost-effective digital software testing.
+Dr. Sahinyolu is a Fellow of the Society of Design and Process Science (SDPS), a Member of ACM, AFCEA, and ASA and an Elected Member of ISI.
+He is accredited for the "Compound Poisson Software Reliability Model" to account for the multiple (clumped) failures in predicting the total number of failures at the end of a mission time, and the "MESAT: Compound Poisson Stopping Rule Algorithm" in cost-effective digital software testing.
 He is also jointly responsible with Dr. D. Libby for the original derivation of the Generalized Three-Parameter Beta (G3B) pdf in 1981, also known as Sahinoglu and Libby (SL) pdf in 1999.

-SAHINOGLU AND RAMAMOORTHY: RBD TOOLS USING COMPRESSION, DECOMPRESSION, HYBRID TECHNIQUES
+SAHINGGLU AND RAMAMOORTHY: BBD TOOLS USING COMPRESSION, DECOMPRESSION, HYBRID TECHNIQUES

-Chittoor V. Ramamoorthy (M57-SM76-F78 -LIF93) received degrees in physics and technology from the University of Madras, Madras, India, two graduate degrees in mechanical engineering from the University of California, Berkeley, and the A.M. and Ph.D. degrees in electrical engineering and computer science (applied mathematics) from Harvard University, Cambridge, MA, in1964.
+Chittoor V. Ramamoorthy (M'57-SM'76-F'78 -I.F'93) received degrees in physics and technology from the University of Madras, Madras, India, two graduate degrees in mechanical engineering from the University of California, Berkeley, and the A.M. and Ph.D. degrees in electrical engineering and computer science (applied mathematics) from Harvard University, Cambridge, MA, in1964.
 His education at Harvard was supported by Honeywell Inc. with whom he was associated last as a Senior Staff Scientist.

 He later joined the University of Texas, Austin, as a Professor in the Department of Electrical Engineering and Computer Science.
-After serving as Chairman of the Department, he joined the University of California, Berkeley, in 1972 as Professor of Electrical Engineering and Computer Sciences, Com puter Science Division, a position that he still holds as Professor Emeritus.
+After serving as Chairman of the Department, he joined the University of California, Berkeley, in 1972 as Professor of Electrical Engineering and Computer Sciences, Computer Science Division, a position that he still holds as Professor Emeritus.
 He has supervised more than 70 doctoral students in his career.
-He has held the Control Data Distinguished Professorship at the University of Minnesota.
-Minneapolis, and Grace Hopper Chair at the U.S. Naval Postgraduate School, Monterey, CA. He was also a Visiting Professor at Northwestern University, Evanston, IL, and a Visiting Research Professor at the University of Illinois, Urbana-Champaign.
+He has held the Control Data Distinguished Professorship at the University of Minnesota, Minneapolis, and Grace Hopper Chair at the U.S. Naval Postgraduate School, Monterey, CA. He was also a Visiting Professor at Northwestern University, Evanston, II., and a Visiting Research Professor at the University of Illinois, Urbana-Champaign.
 He is a Senior Research Fellow at the ICC Institute of the University of Texas.
 He has published more than 200 papers and has also coedited three books.
+He has worked on and holds patent in computer also coented three books.
 He has worked on and holds patent in computer architecture, software engineering, computer testing and diagnosis, and in databases.
 He is currently involved in research on models and methods to assess the evolutionary trends in information technology.
-He is also the founding Co-Editor-in-Chief of the International Journal of Systems Integration and the urnal for Design and Process Science.
+He is also the founding Co-Editor-in-Chief of the International Journal of Systems Integration and the Journal for Design and Process Science. o-Estinor-in-Anties of the international control of the Sournal for Design and Process Science.